-Aircraft that do not have a valid Certificate of Airworthiness (CofA) or Restricted CofA (RCofA) but are capable of safe flight under defined conditions may be eligible for a Permit to Fly (PtF) under UK Part 21 Subpart P.
+UK Part 21 aircraft that do not have a valid Certificate of Airworthiness (CofA) or Restricted CofA (RCofA) but are capable of safe flight under defined conditions may be eligible for a Permit to Fly (PtF) under UK Regulation (EU) No 748/2012 UK Part 21 Subpart P.

-A PtF is generally required when the aircraft is capable of performing safe flight but its CofA (or RCofA) cannot be issued or is temporarily invalidated.
+A PtF is generally required when the aircraft is capable of performing safe flight but its CofA (or RCofA) cannot be issued or is temporarily invalid.

-The PtF can be issued by the UK CAA or a UK Design, Production or continuing Airworthiness Management Organisation with appropriate competence and privilege.
-Refer to the Permit to Fly page for PtF applications.
+The PtF can be issued by the UK Civil Aviation Authority (CAA), or a UK CAA approved Design, Production or Continuing Airworthiness Management Organisation (Part M subpart G, Part-CAMO or Part-CAO) with appropriate competence and privilege.
+Permits to Fly provides further guidance and PtF applications.
 For a PtF to be issued, the safe condition of the aircraft must first be established.
 We may put in place restrictions on a permit to maintain an acceptable level of safety.

 The configuration(s) for which the Permit to Fly is requested, any conditions or restrictions necessary for safe operation of the aircraft, their substantiation and the method for controlling the aircraft configuration in order to remain within the established conditions are termed 'Flight Conditions'.

-The establishment and approval of Flight Conditions on a G-registered aircraft is done either by the UK us or a UK design organisation with appropriate competence and privilege.
-When approved by us, we will complete a CAA Form 18B to confirm the approval of safety design-related Flight Conditions.
+The establishment and approval of Flight Conditions on a UK registered aircraft is done either by the UK CAA or a UK CAA approved design organisation with appropriate competence and privilege.
+When approved by the CAA, we will complete a CAA Form 18B to confirm the approval of safety design-related Flight Conditions.

 The approval of Flight Conditions is related to the safety of the design when:

-- The aircraft does not conform to an approved design, such as when compliance with airworthiness requirements has yet to be demonstrated; or
+- The aircraft does not conform to an approved design, such as when compliance with airworthiness requirements has yet to be demonstrated.

-- The result of damage to the aircraft beyond applicable limits; or
+- The result of damage to the aircraft beyond applicable limits.

-- The intended flight(s) is (are) outside of the approved envelope; or
+- The intended flight(s) is (are) outside of the approved envelope.

-When the approval of Flight Conditions is not related to the safety of the design, refer to the guidance on the Permit to Fly page.
+Permits to Fly offers further guidance when the approval of Flight Conditions is not related to the safety of the design.

 Anyone may apply for our approval of safety of design-related Flight Conditions.